-Even with the daily temperature creeping up to the low 80s, Fall is here.
+Even with the daily temperature fluctuating, Fall is here.
 Now is an important time to prepare your home for cooler weather.
 As we’ve covered previously, Fall is a time when pests will scope out your home for a warm place to ride out Winter.
 Pests like rodents, cockroaches, and spiders can live longer than a year meaning they’re going to need to place somewhere to survive as it gets colder.
 We’ve collected ten fall pest tips to help you prepare your home to keep these invaders out.

 Top 10 Fall pest tips